Rencikas/ren-businesses/README.md

  # Suggestions
 I am fully open for suggestions and if you find that this script lacks in some features please let me know!

  # Features
-Crafting table with fully customizable item requirements, Duty,
-Cloak rooms, with player saved outfits,
-Cash register, where employees can create a new bill and customers can pay with targeting the cash register and split the profits with the business owner and the worker, Storages that you can easily customize to your likings, ingredient stores with fully customizable items, item price and item authorization
+- Crafting
+- Cloak rooms
+- Cash register
+- Duty
+- Storages
+- ingredient stores

+- ...

  # Dependencies
   **qb-target**,
   **qb-core**